microsoft/TypeScript/doc/spec/Types.md

 ### String Literal Types { #string-literal-types }

-Specialized signatures (section [#specialized-signatures]<!--3.9.2.4-->) permit string literals to be used as types in parameter type annotations.
-String literal types are permitted only in that context and nowhere else.

 All string literal types are subtypes of the String primitive type.

 *TODO: Update to reflect [expanded support for string literal types](https://github.com/Microsoft/TypeScript/pull/5185)*.